 The field of surgical oncology has undergone significant advances in recent decades.
 Minimally invasive approaches have enabled reduced morbidity and faster patient recovery.
-Alongside this, advances in systemic therapies such as chemotherapy and immunotherapy have contributed to increased overall survival rates of many cancers.
+Additionally, advancements in systemic therapies such as chemotherapy and immunotherapy have contributed to increased overall survival rates for many cancers.

-Wound healing in cancer patients can be influenced by various factors associated with the disease itself, the treatments, and the overall health status of the individual (Deptuła, 2019).
-It is also well established that complications in the peri-operative period can impact cancer survival rates (Cui, 2023; Bohle et al, 2010; Li et al, 2020).
+Wound healing in cancer patients can be influenced by various factors associated with the disease itself, treatments administered, and overall health status of the individual (Deptula, 2019).
+It is also well established that complications during the peri-operative period can impact cancer survival rates (Cui, 2023; Bohle et al, 2010; Li et al, 2020).

-The outcomes to be evaluated are certainly different depending on the type of disease or surgery.
-In colorectal cancer patients, the priority is to minimise SSI, while in breast cancer patients, it is to reduce dehiscence and improve the scar.
-For sarcoma patients, it is crucial to ensure post-operative mobility to guarantee motor recovery.
+The outcomes to be evaluated vary depending on the type of disease or surgery.
+In patients with colorectal cancer, the priority is to minimise SSI, while in patients with breast cancer, it is to reduce dehiscence and improve scarring.
+For patients with sarcoma, it is crucial to ensure post-operative mobility to guarantee motor recovery.
 In all cases, ensuring comfort and reducing possible negative impacts on quality of life are key considerations.

-Although there is no perfect algorithm for general or oncological surgery, there are already some proposals (SSERA Group, 2023) and evidence on how we should use advanced wound care in higher-risk patients, such as those with diabetes, obesity, clean or contaminated surgeries, urgent or very prolonged surgeries, immunocompromised patients, and/or those post-chemo and radiotherapy (Stryja et al, 2020).
+While there is no perfect algorithm for general or oncological surgery, there are already some proposals (SSERA Group, 2023) and evidence on how we should use advanced wound care in higher-risk patients, such as those with diabetes, obesity, clean or contaminated surgeries, urgent or very prolonged surgeries, immunocompromised patients, and/or those post-chemo and radiotherapy (Stryja et al, 2020).

-What are the current challenges faced by cancer patients?
+What are the current challenges faced by patients with cancer?

-Delayed initiation or modification of cancer treatment: peri-operative complications may lead to delays in the initiation of cancer treatment, such as chemotherapy or radiation therapy.
-Timely administration of these treatments is often crucial for optimal outcomes (Cillis et al, 2014).

-Impact on immune function: surgical stress and complications can suppress the immune system, making the body more vulnerable to the spread of cancer cells and the development of metastases (Shakhar and Ben-Eliyahu, 2003).

-Increased risk of recurrence: peri-operative complications may contribute to a pro-inflammatory state, which can promote the growth and spread of residual cancer cells, increasing the risk of local or distant recurrence (Karakiewicz et al, 2007).

-Negative impact on overall health and physiological reserve: complications can lead to a decline in overall health and physiology, making it more challenging for the body to withstand the stress of cancer and its treatments (Englesbe et al, 2016).

-Impaired wound healing: complications related to wound healing can result in delayed recovery, increased risk of infection, and potential compromises in the integrity of surgical sites (Cohn, 1997).

-Psychological impact: peri-operative complications may have psychological implications, leading to increased stress and anxiety, which can indirectly affect cancer outcomes through hormonal and immunological pathways (Nausheen et al, 2019).
+- Delayed initiation or modification of cancer treatment: Peri-operative complications may lead to delays in the initiation of cancer treatment, such as chemotherapy or radiation therapy.
+Timely administration of these treatments is often crucial for optimal outcomes (Cillis et al, 2014) - Impact on immune function: Surgical stress and complications can suppress the immune system, making the body more vulnerable to the spread of cancer cells and the development of metastases (Shakhar and Ben-Eliyahu, 2003) - Increased risk of recurrence: peri-operative complications may contribute to a pro-inflammatory state, which can promote the growth and spread of residual cancer cells, increasing the risk of local or distant recurrence (Karakiewicz et al, 2007) - Negative impact on overall health and physiological reserve: complications can lead to a decline in overall health and physiology, making it more challenging for the body to withstand the stress of cancer and its treatments (Englesbe et al, 2016) - Impaired wound healing: complications related to wound healing can result in delayed recovery, increased risk of infection, and potential compromises in the integrity of surgical sites (Cohn, 1997) - Psychological impact: peri-operative complications may have psychological implications, leading to increased stress and anxiety, which can indirectly affect cancer outcomes through hormonal and immunological pathways (Nausheen et al, 2019).